LondonGophers/StudyGroup/README.md

 Find us on Slack in the `#london` channel of the `gophers.slack.com` workspace.

-Our workshop text is:
+Our study material is:
 [The Go Programming Language by Alan Donovan and Brian W. Kernighan](https://www.gopl.io/)

-Work through the course text at a speed that suits you.
-We also have meetups to meet to chat about Go and the book etc. So just join in any time! :)
+Work through the material at a speed that suits you.
+We also have _open space_ meetups to meet to chat about Go and the book etc. So just join in any time! :)